Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 • Significant Landmarks: Gorakshep village, Lobuche Pass, Thukla Pass

-Day 12: Trek down to Namche
+Day 12: Trek Down to Namche Bazaar

 • Location Reached: Namche Bazaar